Forge-Systems-Lab/forge-core/README.md

 ⚙️ Build and Compilation
 Prerequisites
 A compiler supporting the C11 standard (GCC or Clang).
 Host environment featuring POSIX threads (pthread) and an AVX2-compliant CPU instruction set.

 Python 3.10+ installation.

+Execution
+To clean the local build space and compile the native core parsing utility from source coordinates, execute the build sequence:

+make clean
+make forge-core